 Repayment.Repayment of borrowed resources under the SBA are due within 3¼-5 years of disbursement, which means each disbursement is repaid in eight equal quarterly installments beginning 3¼ years after the date of each disbursement.

 Lending rate.
-The lending rate comprises (1) the market determined Special Drawing Rights (SDR) interest rate—which has a minimum floor of 5 basis points—and a margin (currently 100 basis points), together known as the basic rate of charge, which is itself linked to the Special Drawing Rights (SDR) interest rate.
-Currently the basic rate of charge amounts to the SDR interest rate plus 100 basis points.
-Large loans carry a surcharge of 200 basis points, paid on the amount of credit outstanding above 300 percent of quota.
+The lending rate comprises (1) the market determined Special Drawing Rights (SDR) interest rate—which has a minimum floor of 5 basis points—and a margin (currently 100 basis points), together known as the basic rate of charge, and (2) surcharges, which depend on the amount and time that credit is outstanding.
+A surcharge of 200 basis points is paid on the amount of credit outstanding above 300 percent of quota.
 If credit remains above 300 percent of quota after three years, this surcharge rises to 300 basis points.
 Together, level- and time-based surcharges are designed to discourage large and prolonged use of IMF resources.

 Commitment fee.Resources committed under all SBAs are subject to a commitment fee levied at the beginning of each 12‑month period on amounts that could be drawn in the period (15 basis points for committed amounts up to 115 percent of quota, 30 basis points on committed amounts above 115 percent and up to 575 percent of quota and 60 basis points on amounts exceeding 575 percent of quota).
 These fees are refunded pro rata if the amounts are drawn during the course of the relevant period.
 As a result, if the country borrows the entire amount committed under an SBA, the commitment fee is fully refunded.
 However, no refund is made under a precautionary SBA under which countries do not draw.